-- 1. This proceeding concerns failures by the Defendant (HSBC Australia), a member of one of the largest banking and financial institutions in the world, to have: - (a) adequate controls for the prevention and detection of unauthorised payments to unintended parties made by third parties from accounts held by Customers with its Wealth and Personal Banking business; - (b) adequate systems and processes to prevent widespread non-compliance with its obligations under the 2016 and 2022 ePayments Code (which were part of its contractual terms with its Customers), under which it was required to investigate reports of unauthorised transactions and respond to Customers within prescribed timeframes and by providing prescribed information; and - (c) adequate systems and processes to ensure that Customers who had their access to banking services restricted or blocked following making a report of a suspected unauthorised transaction were allowed to get 'back to banking' promptly or in a reasonable timeframe, or were notified in a timely way how to do so. - 2.
-By its conduct, in respect of each of those matters, HSBC Australia failed to do all things necessary to ensure that: - (a) the financial services covered by its Australian financial services licence (AFSL) were provided efficiently, honestly and fairly, in contravention of its obligations under s 912A(1)(a) of the Corporations Act 2001 (Cth) (Corporations Act); and
+- 1. This proceeding concerns failures by the Defendant (HSBC Australia), a member of one of the largest banking and financial institutions in the world, to have: - adequate controls for the prevention and detection of unauthorised payments to unintended parties made by third parties from accounts held by Customers with of its Wealth and Personal Banking business; - (b) adequate systems and processes to prevent widespread non-compliance with its obligations under the 2016 and 2022 ePayments Code (which were part of its contractual terms with its Customers), under which it was required to investigate reports of unauthorised transactions and respond to Customers within prescribed timeframes and by providing prescribed information; and - (c) adequate systems and processes to ensure that Customers who had their access to banking services restricted or blocked following making a report of a suspected unauthorised transaction were allowed to get 'back to banking' promptly or in a reasonable timeframe, or were notified in a timely way how to do so. - 2.
+By its conduct, in respect of each of those matters, HSBC Australia failed to do all things necessary to ensure that: - (a) the financial services covered by its Australian financial services licence (AFSL) were provided efficiently, honestly and fairly, in contravention of its obligations under s 912A(1)(a) of the Corporations Act 2001 (Cth) (Corporations Act); and - (b) the credit activities authorised by its credit licence (ACL) were engaged in efficiently, honestly and fairly, in contravention of its obligations under s 47(1)(a) of the National Consumer Credit Protection Act 2009 (Cth) (Credit Act).

-Filed on behalf of (name & role of party) Plaintiff, Australian Securities and Investments Commission Prepared by (name of person/lawyer) Fred Pickett and JK Muckersie Law firm (if applicable) Clayton Utz Tel 0404 318 400 / 0410 531 730 Fax 03 9629 8488 Email fprickett@claytonutz.com / jmuckersie@claytonutz.com Address for service Email addresses above and Clayton Utz, Level 18, 333 Collins Street, Melbourne (include state and postcode) VIC 3000
+Filed on behalf of (name & role of party) Plaintiff, Australian Securities and Investments Commission Prepared by (name of person/lawyer) Fred Pickett and JK Muckersie Law firm (if applicable) Clayton Utz Tel 0404 318 400 / 0410 531 730 Fax 03 9629 8488 Email fprickett@claytonutz.com / jmuckersie@claytonutz.com dresses above and Clayton Utz, Level 18, 333 Collins Street, Melbourne (include state and postcode) VIC 3000